ginow/react-codevolution/README.md

 - doesn't automatically merge objects unlike setState
 - returns an array with 2 elements, current value of state and state setter function
 - if new state value depends on previous then pass a function to setter function

+### useEffect

+- runs after every render of the component (so will run on componentDidMount and componentDidUpdate)